vbillys/writing/IROSPaper-TENCON.md

 # System Description

 The ISERA robot is designed as a human friendly service robot that could serve as a butler or courier in public area.
 ISERA is built on the top of a differential drive mobile platform with a maximum speed of $1m/s$.
-A master PC is installed inside the robot for various algorithms implementation such as 2D mapping, autonomous navigation, human tracking and human robot interaction.
-ISERA used a Hokuyo UTM-30-LX lidar and the odometry information for the work proposed in this paper.
-The lidar is mounted about $30cm$ from the ground, which corresponds to sensor reading of legs below the knee, around the shank area of average adults.
+A PC is installed inside the robot for processing and a Hokuyo UTM-30-LX lidar is mounted about $30cm$ from the ground, which corresponds to sensor reading of legs below the knee, around the shank area of average adults.

 # Person Following